 All submissions will be entered to win a prize.
 We will announce the winner on July 1, and issue the next month's challenge.

 A resilient neighborhood is one that can survive, adapt, and thrive in the face of change.
 In the event of a disaster your first responders will most likely be your neighbors and other community members who are prepared to act.

 Building resilient neighborhoods is an important part of the Neighbors Connected program and the City is here to partner with your neighborhood to help you get started.
 By participating in Neighbors Connected, you and your neighbors are taking a critical step towards being prepared and being resilient -- getting to know each other and building trust!

+A resilient neighborhood begins with you.
 The City of Arvada offers a number of resilience-building programs and resources to help you and your neighbors get started.
 Below is a list of potential activities.